eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 standardization bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
 In this approach, the mobile operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
-However, relying on custom URI schemes introduces variability in user experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
+However, relying on custom URI schemes introduces variability in User experiences across different browsers and operating systems, resulting in operational inefficiencies and potential security risks.
 To address these issues, W3C has proposed the [Digital Credentials API] to unify interaction mechanisms across platforms.
-This solution enhances usability, scalability, and security while providing a consistent and reliable user experience.
+This solution enhances usability, scalability, and security while providing a consistent and reliable User experience.
 4. **Clear Origin Verification**: Protecting against relay attacks requires precise identification of the Relying Party Instance's origin.
 Including the origin information, such as the website domain or app package name, within the